The complete guide to the Semantic Layer

 The star schema approach

 Star schema modeling is the most widely practiced approach to modeling data warehouses and the Data Hub approach.
-Most analytic tools such as Power BI, Tableau, and Qlik are specifically optimized for performance with star schemas.
+Analytic tools such as Power BI and Qlik are specifically optimized for performance with star schemas.
 A schema is simply a blueprint for how a warehouse is constructed: how it is divided into tables and how those tables relate.
 And we will see shortly why this approach is called “star” schema modeling.

 Dimension and fact tables